 What mRNA vaccines boil down to is this:

 - Your cell needs to create a protein.
-In this case, that protein is an antibody that will attach itself to the virus and prevent it from infection other cells or tag it for destruction by your immune system.
+In this case, that protein is an antibody that will attach itself to the virus and prevent it from infecting other cells or tag it for destruction by your immune system.

 - To make that protein, your DNA in the nucleus of your cell sends code to another part of your cell called a ribosome.
 That code gives the ribosomes all the instructions they need to gather amino acids and bind them together to make proteins.